retro-hive/DOS-The-Settlers-II/campaigns/roman/chapter.06.rst

 incapacitated enemy.

-> The Vikings have a  settlement behind the  large mountain  range on the
+..
+Note:: | The Vikings have a  settlement behind the  large mountain  range on the
-> east  of  our  island.
-From the  peaks of  the mountains,  one can see
-> another very large land  mass in the  northeast.
-We have not yet found
-> any trace of a gateway  and the prisoners of war  claim they know of no
-> such thing,  but they  are poor liars.
-We have captured the small area
-> of land  beyond the mountain  chain from the  Vikings.
-We took further
-> prisoners who told us where the gateway is.
-As we already suspected, it
-> is in the far northeast.
-Apart from a small  area in the  south of the
-> land mass, it is entirely in the hands of the Vikings.
-We must quickly
-> build a harbor there and acquire fresh supplies.
+            east  of  our  island.
+From the  peaks of  the mountains,  one can see another very large land  mass in the  northeast.
+We have not yet found any trace of a gateway  and the prisoners of war  claim they know of no such thing,  but they  are poor liars.
+We have captured the small area of land  beyond the mountain  chain from the  Vikings.
+We took further prisoners who told us where the gateway is.
+As we already suspected, it is in the far northeast.
+Apart from a small  area in the  south of the land mass, it is entirely in the hands of the Vikings.
+We must quickly build a harbor there and acquire fresh supplies.

 Time to take  the battle to them.
 Now  that  your  army grew thanks to the